 Make a to-do list

 Making a list of things to do for the day has given me a mood boost!
 Every little thing I can tick off the list I have in my planner makes me feel more accomplished even if that task was just ‘Brush your teeth’.
+If you don't have a 2021 planner yet, you can check out our beautifully designed planners here.
 I’ve found celebrating the little things I’ve done in the day gives me something to look forward to throughout my day.
 It’s such a rare thing now, celebrating little victories.
 Jotting things down on your Forget-Me-Not Meeting journal or other designs, and checking them off in quick succession is delightful.
 Tell me honestly, when was the last time you celebrated yourself?
 Don’t you think it’s time to start?

 Put aside time for yourself